Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$: Theoretical tools for discovering examples

 \subsection{Preliminaries from invariant theory}

 Let $k$ be a field.
 Let $V$ be a 2-dimensional vector space over $k$.
 Let $H$ be a subgroup of $\GL_2(k)$.
-Let $P[V]$ be the algebra of polynomial functions on $V$.
-Then $H$ acts on $P[V]$ by the definition
+Let $P[V]$ be the algebra of polynomial functions on $V$, that is, the symmetric algebra of the dual space $V^*$.
+Then $H$ acts on $P[V]$ by \emph{pullback},